liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 But no matter what Roswaal's intentions were, Emilia's intentions should be well known.

-"Emilia-sama's intentions have been clearly announced.
-Musica…"also
+Roswaal: \[Emilia-sama's intentions have been clearly announced.
+Musica also…\]

-"Improving the situations of those born without choices and placed in difficult circumstances… Yes, we've heard about that as well. ――but that's just unnecessary meddling in other people's business."
+Musica: \[Improving the situations of those born without choices and placed in difficult circumstances… Yes, we've heard about that as well.
+――but that's just unnecessary meddling in other people's business.\]

-"――Meddling in other people's business."
+Emilia: \[――Meddling in other people's business.\]

-"Yes, that's right, Miss Guard."
+Musica: \[Yes, that's right, Miss Guard.\]

 Unable to bear the casually cruel remark, Emilia obsessively ruminated on those words, which drew Musica's pointed anger towards her.

-"Half-elf… and of all things, same as the 'Witch of Envy', she bears silver hair and amethyst eyes.
-Who would want such a person to become their king?"
+Musica: \[Half-elf… and of all things, same as the 'Witch of Envy', she bears silver hair and amethyst eyes.
+Who would want such a person to become their king?\]

-"I- I don't understand. or example, I might be the someone who wants that."
+Petra: \[I- I don't understand.
+For example, I might be the someone who wants that.\]

-"In that case, I would be happy to tell her how precarious the situation for her supporters is."
+Musica: \[In that case, I would be happy to tell her how precarious the situation for her supporters is.\]

-"Ehn…"
+Petra: \[Ehn…\]

 This deliberately oppositional response revealed the impenetrability of Musica's stubbornness.